How can you determine your menstrual flow?

 What are the different types of menstrual flow?

-🟣 How to recognize a sticky menstrual flow?
+How to recognize a viscous menstrual flow?

 👉🏻 What is a light flow?